starnowski/posjsonhelper/README.md

         i1_0.id=?
 ```

-The function could be also used in HQL statement like in below example:
+The function can also be used in HQL statements, as in the following example:

 ```java
     @Transactional